Suspended Games FAQs

 Finally, you need to report to the assigner whether they sent you home immediately when the game was stopped or whether they had you stay on site to see if things would clear up.

-Beginning in November 2017, the way to report all of this information is to fill out the "UMLOA Suspended Game Report for Officials" form; the link for this page can be found on the ArbiterSports.com announcements page when you are logged into your UMLOA account (group 102390).
+To report this information, fill out the "UMLOA Suspended Game Report for Officials" form; the link for this page can be found on the ArbiterSports.com announcements page when you are logged into your UMLOA account (group 102390).
+Please do not fill out ArbiterSports.com game reports or change the status of the games there; that could result in you not being paid when you should have been paid!

 What should we do if there are multiple games scheduled and an early game is delayed?